-The principal activities carried out during the year related to analysis of business risk and the auditing of corporate procedures regarding those risks.
+The principal purpose of the activities carried out during the year are related to analysis of business risk and the auditing of corporate procedures regarding those risks.

 11.3.
 Organisation model pursuant to Legislative Decree 231/2001

 The Organisation, Management and Control Model (the "Model") was approved on 29 March 2008 pursuant to Legislative Decree 231 of 8 June 2001.